What is BAMS?: Course Fees 2025, Subjects, Top Colleges, Admissions

 A:

-Yes, a BAMS course graduate can practice as a general physician, but within the scope of Ayurvedic medicine.
-BAMS doctors are trained in diagnosing and treating various health conditions using Ayurvedic principles, including herbal remedies, dietary changes, and lifestyle modifications.
+Being a BAMS student, you can be a general physician, but only within the scope of Ayurvedic medicine.
+See, you are trained to diagnose and treat patients using Ayurvedic principles, so you clearly cannot prescribe allopathic medicines or perform surgeries.
+You can provide herbal remedies, suggest dietary changes, and lifestyle modifications to your patients, though.

 Q: Why should I study BAMS course?